shenxianpeng/blog/source/_posts/2019/05/squishcoco.md

 ## Preparation

-1. On windows platform
+1. You need to ask for a [free trial license](https://www.froglogic.com/coco/free-trial/) and install
+    * You will receive a mail with username/password to login for downloading
+2. I test it on the Windows platform, so I download the Windows installer, then install Squish Coco and Add-in
-2. Installed Visual Studio 2010 or higher, I used VS2017 Professional
+3. Installed Visual Studio 2010 or higher, I used VS2017 Professional
-3. Install Squish Coco and Add-in

 <!-- more -->